astropy/astropy/docs/install.rst

     use_system_expat=1

-The C libraries currently bundled with Astropy include:
+The C libraries currently bundled with `astropy` include:

 - `wcslib <http://www.atnf.csiro.au/people/mcalabre/WCS/>`_ see
   ``cextern/wcslib/README`` for the bundled version.